 Central line-associated bloodstream infection; CLABSI; Peripherally inserted central catheter - infection; PICC - infection; Central venous catheter - infection; CVC - infection; Central venous device - infection; Infection control - central line infection; Nosocomial infection - central line infection; Hospital acquired infection - central line infection; Patient safety - central line infection

 Beekman SE, Henderson DK.
 Infections caused by percutaneous intravascular devices.
 In: Bennett JE, Dolin R, Blaser MJ, eds.
 Mandell, Douglas, and Bennett's Principles and Practice of Infectious Diseases.
-8th ed.
-Philadelphia, PA: Elsevier Saunders; 2015:chap 301.
+9th ed.
+Philadelphia, PA: Elsevier; 2020:chap 300.

 Bell T, O'Grady NP.
 Prevention of central line-associated bloodstream infections.
 Infect Dis Clin North Am.
 2017;31(3):551-559.
 PMID: 28687213 pubmed.ncbi.nlm.nih.gov/28687213/.

 Calfee DP.
 Prevention and control of health care-associated infections.
 In: Goldman L, Schafer AI, eds.
 Goldman-Cecil Medicine.
 26th ed.
 Philadelphia, PA: Elsevier; 2020:chap 266.

 Updated by: David C. Dugdale, III, MD, Professor of Medicine, Division of General Medicine, Department of Medicine, University of Washington School of Medicine.
 Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.